JonasLamy/LiverVesselness/README.md

 - **enhancementMask** : The name of the mask used as a region of interest for the enhancement filters.
 This parameter can be set with an empty string if no enhancement mask is used.*
 - **nbThresholds** : Number of thresholds to compute the different metrics.
 Each metric compare a binary volume to the ground truth, the binary volume is obtained by thresholding the vesselness result.
 As the results are normalized between 0 and 1, nbThreshold = 5 would yield 5 thresholds: 0, 0.25, 0.5, 0.75, 1.
 This parameter also controls the amount of points of the ROC curves
 - **removeResultsVolumes** : true/false.
 If true, the output volumes are discarded after the metrics computation.
 This option is useful to save disk space.
-- **normalize** : true/false.
-If true, the output of the filter is normalized to 0, 1.
+- **rescaleFilters** : true/false.
+If true, the output of the filter is rescaled to 0, 1.
 This option might be usefull to compare metrics such as SNR/PSNR on the same level.

 Example of settings file:
 ```